Learning at Home

 Nurse Dotty Story -a simple story about the Corona Virus & helpful for parents of young children

 All of the sites above will give ideas, activities and resources that can be used at home for children of all primary school age.
-Learning at home can be daunting; use the suggestions below for how to approach it and what kind of timetable to follow.
-Remember, learning at home is not the same as being at school - you don't need to create school at home and we hope these suggestions help.
+Learning at home can be daunting; follow the home learning packs provided by school and any associated links we send on.
+Remember, learning at home is not the same as being at school - you don't need to create school at home but as long as children are in a routine of completing approximately 3-4 hours of work each day during the week, they should be able to complete the work packs provided and keep up with their class mates..